 Identifying the Account Services Scam Phone Call

-The first thing to know is that it always starts with an automated message.
-If you want to speak to someone you press 1, at which point a man answers.
-There are a few clues that will help you recognize that this is not legitimate.
+The first thing to know is that it always starts with an automated message If you want to speak to someone you press 1, at which point a live person answers.
+There are a few clues that will help you recognize that this is not a legitimate business.

 They don’t say what credit card they’re with

 It comes up “unknown caller” on Caller ID with no phone number

-Legitimate businesses don’t block their name and number.
+Legitimate professional businesses don’t block their name and number.
+These people do.

 When you tell them you know they’re a scam, they get snide

 A real business would be concerned if you mistakenly thought they were a scam and say something like, “I assure you we’re not, but I’ll be happy to take you off our list.”